Religion Unburdened by Belief:

 📖 Hardcover Collector's Edition

-Cloth-bound with dust jacket. ✨ Features a mesmerizing flip-book animation in the margins, an index of terms, and hidden epigraphs waiting to be discovered. 🔍
+Cloth-bound with dust jacket. ✨ Features a mesmerizing flip-book animation in the margins and index of terms. 🔍 Substantial enough to anchor your ceremonial altar — or serve as one. 🕯️

 Experience the full text read by the author—including hymns sung as intended. 🎵 Sidebars and footnotes excluded to preserve the listening journey.